kstenerud/concise-encoding/ce-structure.md

 }
 ```

-In this case, should the system truncate bad Unicode characters after checking for duplicate keys, it would be vulnerable to exploitation.
+In this case, if the system truncated bad Unicode characters after checking for duplicate keys, it would be vulnerable to exploitation.

 #### Deserialization Complexity

-Depending on the implementation, some operations can get expensive very quickly the larger the object is, exhibiting O(n²) or sometimes even O(n³) behavior.
+Depending on the implementation, some operations could get expensive very quickly the larger the object is, exhibiting O(n²) or sometimes even O(n³) behavior.
 This is particularly true of "big int" type structures in many languages.
 Even attempting to deserialize values as small as 10^1000 into a BigInt could DOS some systems.

 #### Other Vulnerabilities

-Attack documents can threaten a system in other ways, too.
+Attack documents could threaten a system in other ways, too.
 For example:

  * Extremely large objects (for example a 1TB array).
  * Documents with too many objects.